BenAfonso/WhatsInMyFridge-Rendu/README.md

 Made with :heart: by **AFONSO Benjamin**

-This is an web application based on an AngularJS Client, a NodeJS API and a PostgreSQL Database.
+This is a web application based on an AngularJS Client, a NodeJS API and a PostgreSQL Database.
 This application helps you tracking what you have left in your fridge.
 Check report for more infos ;)

 ***To run, modify the database config file ( *Server/config/database.js* )***